dereknovak/JS210-LS/study_guide.md

 # Hoisting

-- Hoisting is a mechanism that brings variable, function, and class declarations to the top of their respective scope before a program is executed.
+- **Hoisting** is a mechanism that brings variable, function, and class declarations to the top of their respective scope before a program is executed.
+While this feature does not actually change the code, but is instead a result of the program's *creation phase*, it's a great mental model to help understand why JavaScript executes code in this unusual manner.

 ```js
 greet('Hello');